Women Lead Climate Finance Justice in Tanzania: From Barriers to Transformative Action

 How climate finance excludes communities and funds false solutions

 In Tanzania, climate finance has long bypassed women, grassroots, and rural communities.
-Decisions were centralized, with funds flowing to large-scale infrastructure and extractive projects framed as “development” or “climate solutions”.
+Decisions were centralized, with funds flowing to large-scale infrastructure and extractive projects framed as "development" or "climate solutions."
 For women, especially rural smallholder farmers, fisherfolk, and environmental human rights defenders, accessing these funds is nearly impossible.
 The procedures are opaque, overly complex, and designed without their realities in mind.

-With support from Global Alliance for Green and Gender Action (GAGGA), WATED began shifting the narrative on climate finance in Tanzania by organising grassroots women into collectives to advocate, learn, and lead.
-We strengthened women’s leadership for direct engagement in climate decision-making and built their knowledge on climate justice, human rights, and finance systems through partnership with organizations experienced in these areas.
+With support from the Global Alliance for Green and Gender Action (GAGGA), WATED began shifting the narrative on climate finance in Tanzania by organizing grassroots women into collectives to advocate, learn, and lead.
+We strengthened women's leadership for direct engagement in climate decision-making and built their knowledge on climate justice, human rights, and finance systems through partnership with organizations experienced in these areas.

 We created spaces for grassroots women (farmers, fishers, small-scale miners, and young activists) to articulate their climate finance priorities.
 WATED convened dialogues with policymakers and engaged in Human Rights and Environmental Due Diligence (HREDD) platforms, linking climate finance to transparency and accountability.